GoogleCloudPlatform/meridian-on-gcp/README.md

 Solution accelerators entail code samples that solve common business patterns to support customer adoption at scale, with positioning and a business case, released on Github.

+## Quick Installation ⏰

+Want to quickly install and use it?
+Run this [installation notebook 📔](https://colab.sandbox.google.com/github/GoogleCloudPlatform/meridian-on-gcp/blob/main/notebooks/meridian-quick-install.ipynb) on Google Colaboratory and deploy Meridian in between 15-20 minutes.